WinVector/Examples/LogisticOmit/margin_recovery.md

 Our solutions strategy is as follows:

-- We will estimate the joint distribution of `x1` and `x2` from the observed marginal distributions of `x1` and `x2` plus an assumption of independence.
+- Estimate the joint distribution of `x1` and `x2` from the observed marginal distributions of `x1` and `x2` plus an assumption of independence.
-- We will plug the above and other details in to the inverse of `margin_transform` to get an estimate of the original hidden data.
+- Plug the above and other details in to the inverse of `margin_transform` to get a family of estimates of the original hidden data.
+- Use the maximum entropy principle to pick a distinguished pre-image as the most interaction free pre-image of our observations.
-- We will perform inference on this data to get coefficient estimates.
+- Perform inference on this data to get coefficient estimates.

+Note this strategy biases the data recovery to data sets that match our modeling assumptions.
+If the original data met our modeling assumptions this is in fact a useful inductive bias.
+If the original data did not match the modeling assumptions, then this will (unfortunately) hide issues.

 ### Estimating the `x1` and `x2` joint distribution